mharrod/certusTAP/docs/framework/principles.md

 ## 1. Start with the Evidence, Not the Ticket

-The first rule is that your ticket/system is not your source of truth.
+Your Ticket Management System (TMS) is not your source of truth.
 It is your collaboration layer.
 The source of truth is the immutable evidence store:

 - Each scanner (OpenGrep, ZAP, Trivy, Grype, etc.) outputs a signed SARIF or JSON file.
 - Those files are stored in an OCI registry or a WORM-locked bucket, indexed by content digest.